 I can convert those numbers into another measure like kilograms by:

-- Multiplying by 1000 to convert from grams into kilograms
+- Dividing by 1000 to convert from grams into kilograms

 The result will look like this:

 I can even add on the text "kg" at the end using the + sign in the same or a new Extract command (Note how if I have two Extract commands with the same name, the data that appears in the field with that name is taken from the last command - each one overrides the last):